Malet coup of 1812: Suppression of the coup

 Malet then proceeded to the military headquarters opposite Hulin's home.
 There, he met with the senior officer on duty there, Colonel Pierre Doucet.
 Doucet was suspicious, however, because the letters presented to him that referenced Napoleon's death stated that the Emperor had died on 7 October.
 Doucet had knowledge of letters written by Napoleon that had been sent after that date.
 The colonel also recognized Malet as a sanatorium inmate, and, once he was alone in his office with the general, overpowered him.
 Malet was placed under arrest, while Doucet ordered the National Guard's 10th Cohort to return to its barracks.
 He then released Rovigo and other officials imprisoned by the conspirators, and informed the Minister of War, Clarke, of these developments.

 Clarke, whose ministry was experiencing strained relations with that of Rovigo, sent a detachment of the Imperial Guard to protect the Ministry of Police and set about restoring order to Paris and, at the same time, making an effort to portray Rovigo as incompetent.
 One of Clarke's first actions was to inform Archchancellor Cambacérès of the coup, urging the man to bring Empress Marie-Louise and Napoleon's heir, the infant King of Rome, to Saint-Cloud.

 Aftermath

 Malet, Lahorie, and Guidal were tried before a council of war and were executed by firing squad on 29 October.
 Others, including Colonel Soulier, who had been tricked into enabling the coup, were shot on 31 October.
-Colonel Jean François Rabbe, commander of the Paris Guard, which too was fooled into supporting the conspirators, was spared execution.
+Colonel Jean François Rabbe, commander of the Paris Guard (which had also been fooled into supporting the conspirators) was spared execution.
 The 10th Cohort was sent to Bremen, and Minister of War Clarke began to investigate all general officers present in Paris on 23 October, suspending from service those who he thought had acted in a way that showed support for Malet.
 Napoleon, rushing back to Paris from Russia, did not punish Rovigo—to the disappointment of his rival, Clarke.
 Clarke had been spoken poorly of by Napoleon, who wondered why after hearing of his supposed death, the minister did not proclaim Napoleon II as the new Emperor.